 - Boundary value cases

 While writing these, all your TC’s should be simple and easy to understand.

 Tips for Writing Tests

 One of the most frequent and major activities of a Software Tester (SQA/SQC person) is to write Test scenarios and cases.

-There are some important and critical factors that are related to this major activity.
-Let us have a bird’s eye view of those factors first.
+There are some important factors that are related to this major activity.
+Let us have a bird’s-eye view of those factors first.

 a) TCs are prone to regular revision and update:

 We live in a continuously changing world and the same holds good for software as well.
-Software requirements change directly impact the cases.
+Software requirements change directly affects the cases.
 Whenever requirements are altered, TCs need to be updated.